simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Fix backwards compatibility for mandatory cachedir-setting introduced in 2.1.2

-`core`
+Deprecations:

-* Deprecated the core:StatisticsWithAttribute authproc-filter.
-It is now available in the statistics-module and will be removed from SimpleSAMLphp in a future release.
+* The core:StatisticsWithAttribute authproc-filter has been deprecated.
+It is now available in the 'statistics' module (v1.2+) as 'statistics:StatisticsWithAttribute', while only the 'core:StatisticsWithAttribute' filter will be removed from SimpleSAMLphp in a future release.

 ## Version 2.1.2